NekoSuneVR/chisdealhdapp-miner/README.md

 ## Click on that and Miner will Run on UI, if dont Allow it and gets Deleted, Miner will not work without XMRIG.EXE

+## ALL FILES OF MINER IS THERE, KEEP UP TO DATE WHEN UPDATES HAPPENS.

+## THANK YOU FOR SUPPORTING USING THIS EVEN TOOK SOME LONG TIME BUILD / FORK OF IT.

+## MY DISCORD SERVER KEEP UPDATED FOR MINER @ https://discord.gg/RYscPHc